wastoresh/azure-powershell/src/DataMover/docs/New-AzDataMoverAzureStorageBlobContainerEndpointUpdatePropertiesObject.md

 # New-AzDataMoverAzureStorageBlobContainerEndpointUpdatePropertiesObject

 ## SYNOPSIS
-Create a in-memory object for AzureStorageBlobContainerEndpointUpdateProperties
+Create an in-memory object for AzureStorageBlobContainerEndpointUpdateProperties.

 ## SYNTAX